Falkland Islands sovereignty dispute: Post-war

 Relations between the UK and Argentina improved further in the 1990s.
-In 1998, Carlos Menem, the President of Argentina, visited London, where he reaffirmed his country's claims to the Islands, although he stated that Argentina would use only peaceful means for their recovery.
+In 1998, Carlos Menem, the President of Argentina, visited London, where he reaffirmed his country's claims to the islands, although he stated that Argentina would use only peaceful means for their recovery.
 In 2001, Tony Blair, Prime Minister of the United Kingdom, visited Argentina and said he hoped the UK and Argentina could resolve their differences that led to the 1982 war.
 However, no talks on sovereignty took place during the visit, and Argentina's President Néstor Kirchner stated that he regarded gaining sovereignty over the islands as a "top priority" of his government.

 Argentina renewed claims in June 2006, citing concern over fishing and petroleum rights; the UK changed from annually granting fishing concessions, to granting a 25-year concession.
 On 28 March 2009, UK Prime Minister Gordon Brown stated that there was "nothing to discuss" with Cristina Kirchner, the Argentine president, over sovereignty of the islands, when they met in Chile on his world tour prior to the 2009 G-20 London Summit.
 On 22 April 2009, Argentina presented to the UN a formal claim to an area of the continental shelf encompassing the Falklands, South Georgia and South Sandwich Islands, and parts of Antarctica, citing 11 years' worth of maritime survey data.
 The UK quickly protested these claims.

 In February 2010, in response to British plans to begin drilling for oil, the Argentine government announced that ships travelling to the Falklands (as well as South Georgia and the South Sandwich Islands) would require a permit to use Argentine territorial waters.
 The British and Falkland governments stated that this announcement did not affect the waters surrounding the islands.
-Despite the new restrictions, Desire Petroleum began drilling for oil on 22 February 2010, about 100 km (100 km) north of the Islands.
+Despite the new restrictions, Desire Petroleum began drilling for oil on 22 February 2010, about 100 km (100 km) north of the Falklands.

 In 2011 the Mercosur bloc agreed to close ports to ships flying the Falkland Islands flags, whilst other British-flagged ships would continue to be allowed.

 In March 2013 the Falkland Islanders voted overwhelmingly in a referendum for the territory to remain British.
 Argentina dismissed this referendum.
 The British Government urged Argentina and other countries to respect the islanders' wishes.